iLeonidze/fg_autobot/README.md

 1. Navigate to repo in CMD
 1. `python3 main.py`
 1. Make shure you selected english keyboard layout
-1. Make sure nothing is visially blocking the Fortnight window
+1. Make sure nothing is visially blocking the Fortnite window
 1. Do not shutdown your monitor

 ## How to stop